 Hi [customer/client name],

-As I hope you [were/have been] satisfied with your [product/service], we’d love to extend the value you obtained to your friends, family, and colleagues.
+If you [were/have been] satisfied with our [product/service], why not extend that value to your friends, family, and colleagues?

-If there’s anyone you know who would be interested in our [product/service], please have them contact me using the information below or email me with them cc’d on the message.
+If you know anyone who would be interested in our [product/service], please have them contact me using the information below.
+Or you can email me and cc them on the message.

-We are also offering [incentive] for every referred [customer/client] brought in.
+We’re also offering [incentive] for every [customer/client] you refer.

 Thank you,